 What You Will Learn:

-Stages in the Automated Testing Process:
+Stages in Automated Testing Process:

-- Performing the testing stages
+- Carrying out the testing stages

 Tool Selection